 Capital Resources.
-As of April 2, 2016, we had a consolidated cash balance of \$30.8 million, more than half of which was domiciled outside of the United States.
+As of October 1, 2016, we had a consolidated cash balance of \$11.8 million, over half of which was domiciled outside of the United States.
 We also have a line of credit, which we can use to finance capital expenditures and working capital needs throughout the year.
 The bank line provides availability of \$35 million.
 Borrowings under the credit agreement are secured by our assets and a pledge of 65% of our ownership interest in certain of our foreign subsidiaries.
-The credit agreement contains various restrictions on indebtedness, liens, guarantees, redemptions, mergers, acquisitions or sale of assets, loans, transactions with affiliates and investments.
+The credit agreement expires on December 31, 2017 and contains various restrictions on indebtedness, liens, guarantees, redemptions, mergers, acquisitions or sale of assets, loans, transactions with affiliates and investments.
 It also prohibits us from declaring dividends without the bank's prior consent, unless such payment of dividends would not violate any terms of the credit agreement.
 We are also prohibited from repurchasing shares of our common stock unless such repurchase of shares would not violate any terms of the credit agreement; we may not use the proceeds of the line of credit to repurchase shares.
 Borrowings bear interest at LIBOR plus 1.8%.
 Financial covenants include maintaining a minimum tangible net worth, maintaining a minimum fixed charge coverage ratio (as defined in the credit agreement) and not exceeding a maximum funded debt to earnings before interest, depreciation and amortization ratio.
-On April 25, 2016, we amended the existing credit agreement extending the term to December 31, 2017 and increasing the amount of permitted investment.
-As of April 2, 2016: (i) we were in compliance with these covenants; (ii) there were no borrowings under our line of credit; and (iii) there was approximately \$35.0 million available for borrowing under the line of credit.
+As of October 1, 2016: (i) we were in compliance with these covenants; (ii) there were no borrowings under our line of credit; and (iii) there was \$35.0 million available for borrowing under the line of credit.
+On November 2, 2016, we drew \$3.9 million on this line of credit.
+This balance will fluctuate throughout the remainder of the fourth quarter and is expected to be fully repaid before the end of the year.